-The ADM1034 allows the user to program a temperature-to-fan speed profile.
+The ADM1033 allows the user to program a temperature-to-fan speed profile.
 There are 24 registers in the look-up table; 8 for temperature and 16 for target fan speed (each target fan speed is two registers).
 In total, there are eight available points.
-In the default configuration, four of these are for Fan 1 and four are for Fan 2.
-However, it can be configured such that eight points are available and both fans run from the same table.

 There are two options when programming the look-up table.
-The ADM1034 can be programmed to make the fan speed run at discrete speeds and jump to the new fan speed once the temperature threshold is crossed.
+The ADM1033 can be programmed to make the fan speed run at discrete speeds and jump to the new fan speed once the temperature threshold is crossed.
 Or, it can linearly ramp the TACH count between the two temperature thresholds.

-Figure 40 and Figure 41 show what the look-up table looks like if all eight points are used on the one curve for both fans.
+Figure 40 and Figure 41 show what the look-up table looks like if all eight points are used on the one curve.

 Figure 40 shows the transfer curve when the fan is programmed to run at discrete speeds.
-The ADM1034 spins the fan at its new speed once a threshold is crossed.
+The ADM1033 spins the fan at its new speed once a threshold is crossed.